 B-School is a content-heavy course, with lots of ideas on how to up your business game.
 The biggest challenge is prioritizing the time to get around to all of it!

 B-School gives a clear roadmap and explains the high-level strategy of how to make your business a success.
 The list of alumni who are killing it online is huge.
 The lessons show you exactly where to go, and what to start building on first, second, third, etc.

 B-School is a mammoth!
 Freaking huge, honestly.
-My binder is a giant, and the amount of information is massive.
+My binder is a giant, and the amount of information is crazy.

 Granted, B-School, being as comprehensive as it is, made me realize just how much more there is to learn.

 After B-School I decided to join a membership site to get more in-depth training on specific topics.
 B-School can't get specific on everything, so I liked the idea of having in-depth courses on certain business topics in a membership club.